Cayley graphs of more than one abelian group: Group Theoretic Results

-\begin{defin} Let $K\le \Sym(n)$ contain a regular abelian subgroup $G$.
-We say that a nilpotent subgroup $N$ with $G \le N \le K$ \textbf{\mathversion{bold}mimics every regular abelian subgroup of $K$}, if a regular abelian group $M\le \Sym(n)$ is contained in $K$ if and only if $N$ contains a regular abelian subgroup isomorphic to $M$. \end{defin}
+\begin{defn} Let $K\le \Sym(n)$ contain a regular abelian subgroup $G$.
+We say that a subgroup $N$ with $G \le N \le K$ \textbf{\mathversion{bold}mimics every regular abelian subgroup of $K$}, if the following two statements are equivalent: \begin{itemize} \item a regular abelian group $M\le \Sym(n)$ is contained in $K$; and \item $N$ contains a regular abelian subgroup isomorphic to $M$. \end{itemize} If in addition, the subgroup of $N$ isomorphic to $M$ is conjugate in $K$ to $M$, we say that $N$ \textbf{\mathversion{bold}mimics by conjugation every regular abelian subgroup of $K$}. \end{defn}

-We first give a sufficient condition for a group $K$ to contain a nilpotent subgroup that mimics every regular abelian subgroup of $K$.
+We first give a sufficient condition for a group $K$ to contain a nilpotent subgroup that mimics by conjugation every regular abelian subgroup of $K$.

 \begin{lem} Let $G$ be a regular cyclic subgroup of $K$.
 Suppose that whenever $R\le K$ is a regular abelian subgroup, then there exists $\delta\in K$ such that $\la G,\delta^{-1}R\delta\ra$ is nilpotent.
-If $N$ is a maximal nilpotent subgroup that contains $G$, then $N$ mimics every regular abelian subgroup of $K$. \end{lem}
+If $N$ is a maximal nilpotent subgroup of $K$ that contains $G$, then $N$ mimics by conjugation every regular abelian subgroup of $K$. \end{lem}